 Prayer is a natural and valued part of the culture of the school, it is not compulsory or forced.
 All those who wish to do so, have regular opportunities to pray and reflect.
-Pupils make use of their own prayer and reflection through the school prayer and reflection boards in both the foyer and classrooms.
-Children’s and adult’s prayers contribute to whole school and class collective worship.
+Pupils make use of their own prayer and reflection through the school prayer and reflection areas classrooms.
+Children’s and adult’s prayers contribute to whole school, year group and class collective worship.

 It is our vision for the school community is one of 'aspiring together through love' and in so doing, flourish in all aspects of their personhood including socially, morally and spiritually and are therefore motivated and inspired to give of their best in all they do.
 Because of the carefully chosen themes for collective worship, where the teachings of Jesus and other biblical teachings are central, the community appreciates the relevance of faith in today’s world and are inspired into action.
 Children and adults understand the key messages developed during collective worship and are able to reflect on how these teachings apply to their own lives, behaviour, values and attitudes.

 Our vision that all members of our community have ‘life in all its fullness’ is borne out in our strong relationship with Christ Church.
 Both the school and church grow with God together.
 The vicar and foundation governors work closely with the headteacher, in serving and supporting the local community.
 The importance of building quality relationships within our community is an essential aspect of our Christian vision and values.

 Worship at Christ Church is important in fulfilling our vision for all members of our community to have a sense of belonging and fellowship.
 Key Christian festivals such as Harvest, Christmas and Easter are all celebrated in church with times of Family Worship.
 Children and adults from school also plan and lead services with the church family for Sunday worship at key times of the year such as Mothering Sunday and Remembrance.

 We regularly welcome Reverend Emma Stanford to school to support our R.E. curriculum and lead Collective Worship.